Did you know there is a national day set aside for ghost hunting?

-The village is open every weekend in April, May, September, October, and November from 11 am to 4 pm on Fridays and 11 am to 4:30 pm on Saturdays and Sundays.
-Admission is free, but donations are accepted.
+The village is open every weekend in April through November from 11 am to 4 pm Wednesdays through Sundays and 11 am to 4:30 pm.
+General admission is $5.00 per person for ages 4 years old and older.

 The Cranbury Inn in Cranbury, NJ

 Originally established in the mid 1750’s, The Cranbury Inn is still serving guests in their two 1700’s stagecoach taverns and the 1930’s main dining room.
 But all of the guests of the inn may not be currently alive.

 Part of the inn’s history is that it once served as a stop on the Underground Railroad.
 Guests and employees of the inn have reported numerous unexplainable happenings and sightings including doors opening on their own and mysterious orbs.

 Although the inn no longer houses overnight guests, the restaurant, taverns, and the liquor store are open to the public.
 Their hours vary by day, so check their site before visiting.

 Princeton Cemetary Visit & Ghost Tour in Princeton, NJ